Introduction

 Step 1: Choose the Right Platform

-Selecting the right exchange was the first step in my Crypto journey.
+Selecting the right cost effective exchange was the first step in my Crypto journey.
 There are plenty of options, but finding one that suits Australians requires considering fees, AUD compatibility, and ease of use.

 Key factors I considered: